-Clearly, one weed many have had trouble with in 2018 is ryegrass.
-Questions began months ago and continue today.
-Questions have ranged from tactics to burn ryegrass down before planting to how to control it in a standing corn crop.
+Clearly this year, many are having trouble managing ryegrass and poa.
+Questions began months ago and continue today and have ranged from tactics to burn them down before planting to how to control them in a standing corn crop.
 What has become abundantly clear is that glyphosate is no longer an effective burn down option for either species across much of the state.

-The question on how to control ryegrass in a standing corn crop really has no “sure fire” answer.
+The question on how to control poa or ryegrass in a standing corn crop really has no “sure fire” answer.
 If the corn hybrid is Liberty Link then Liberty at a quart rate can be effective.
 Tankmixing in a quart of atrazine with the Liberty can improve the control.
-Please keep in mind when utilizing Liberty in corn applications in May is that air temperatures can be too cold for Liberty to be effective.
+Please keep in mind when utilizing Liberty in corn applications in May is that air temperatures can be too cool for Liberty to be effective.
 In order to get the best ryegrass control with Liberty, try to pick a warm spell where temperatures are in the mid-80s and apply it during the middle of the day.
-The other option is Steadfast Q which can be effective on ryegrass even at cold temperatures.
+The other option is Steadfast Q which can be effective on ryegrass even at cooler temperatures.
 The catch is that some ryegrass in the state is ALS-resistant so Steadfast Q will not be effective in those cases.
 Steadfast Q will not be an effective option for poa at this time.